-To be fair, the police had managed to catch the third suspect (Thai police says that there are 5 suspects – did the other 2 managed to sneak into the country?) although the extradition of the suspect back to Thailand is still in the process – latest report states it may even take several weeks (perhaps the Thais should send their plane like how the Saudis did for a quick deportation).
+To be fair, the police had managed to catch the third suspect (Thai police say that there are 5 suspects – did the other 2 managed to sneak into the country?) although the extradition of the suspect back to Thailand is still in the process – the latest report states it may even take several weeks (perhaps the Thais should send their plane like how the Saudis did for quick deportation).

 It seemed Malaysia is the preferred country for the Iranian bomb suspects to escape – perhaps due to a large number of Iranians in the country or due to soft tolerance to Nigerian so-called “students” in the past?